 Issues Report: Direction for Intensification of Large Sites to Include Moderate Income Rental Housing - In July 2019, Council directed staff to consider additional height and density as part of a rezoning application for the OTC.
 Additional density would be considered to enable the inclusion of new rental and moderate income rental housing as part of the redevelopment of the OTC.
-The intent of this Issues Report (the "July 2019 Issues Report") was to better align previously existing policy statements for large sites, like the OTC, with the updated Rezoning Policy for Sustainable Large Developments, which includes additional affordable housing requirements.
+The intent of this Issues Report (the "July 2019 Issues Report") was to better align previously existing policy statements for large sites, like the OTC, with the updated Rezoning Policy for Sustainable Large Developments, which includes additional rental housing requirements.
+As a result of the additional rental floor space for moderate income rental housing, the social housing now represents 19.3% of the total residential floor space.
+Staff note that without the moderate income rental floor space, social housing would exceed the policy requirement as 21.2% of total residential floor space.
 New secured rental and moderate income rental housing on the OTC would also help the City achieve the target of 20,000 new secured market rental units, outlined in the Housing Vancouver Strategy.